 The processional route down the Royal Mile is on a cobbled incline with kerbed pavements.
-West Parliament Square, where the stage performance will be taking place, is also cobbled and paved, and there are some bollards towards the road side of the space.
 There will be loud noises, mostly in the form of drumming, and some flashing lights in the form of pyrotechnics and flash photography.
 Some costumed performers will be mingling, in character, with our witnesses throughout the evening.
 The festival is stewarded and complies with all relevant health and safety requirements but please be aware that it takes place in the dark with a mobile audience of thousands.

 Witnesses with mobility considerations often prefer to head straight to the stage area at the beginning to find a great place to watch from.
 Our friendly stewards will be on hand to help you get situated and give you any information you might need.
 Look out for the painted people in orange hi-vis jackets.
 For accessibility-related questions, please email firstname.lastname@example.org in advance.

 Families with children are welcome at the Samhuinn Fire Festival at parental discretion.
 Please familiarise yourself with the Accessibility section above and How To Watch section below before deciding whether or not you feel the event will be appropriate and enjoyable for your little ones.
 We are also hosting a Family Samhuinn event on the afternoon of Sunday 29th October which is specially created and run for the younger members of our community and their grown-ups.